itsallcode/openfasttrace-architecture-template/src/main/resources/markdown/building_blocks.md

 Needs: dsn

+Tags: AutoYummyBox

-> OFT: Note that we did not cover a SRS requirement with this component decision.
+> OFT: Note that we did not cover an SRS requirement with this component decision.
 The reason is simple: you would have to link each SRS requirement that is implemented in this component with the component in addition to the runtime requirements.
 This is way to error-prone to be practical and also not very helpful.

 ### MachineApplication
 `arch~ayb.machine-application~1`